 When will my insurance take effect?

-My employer provides health insurance.
-What does the open health care exchange mean for me?
+If my employer provides health insurance, what does the open healthcare exchange mean for me?

-What happens if I do not want to buy health insurance?
+What if I don’t want to buy health insurance?

 How much is the fee?